jlrosenberg/DesignPatternExamples/src/pattern/adapter/readme.md

 It's your task to bridge the gap between these two interfaces, and we do this using an adapter.

-### Using Composition
+### The Object Adapter
-First, let's look at an adapter example that uses composition.
+First, let's look at an adapter example that uses composition to achieve its goal.
+This is called an object adapter.
+It takes an object of one type, and gives it the behaviors of a new type.

 ```java
 public class RectangleAdapter implements ModernRectangle {